utdata/icj-class/static-apps/static-01.md

 ## Building up to the static-generator app

 Through this semester we've been building your coding skills, adding a new language or tool at each step.
-For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the language with tools or systems to make them easier to use.
+For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the language with tools or systems to make them more efficient to use.

-When you built your Bootstrap project, you had to copy/paste or rewrite code for each page.
+When you built your Bootstrap project, you had to completely finish one page before you copied it to create your second page, which means you had lots of duplicate code.
+If you need to change something in the Jumbotron, you had to change it on two pages.
+Imagine if your site had hundreds of pages.
 That's too labor intensive in the age of computers.
 With this lesson we'll introduce a system that allows you to create a template framework that can be used to generate a number of pages with minimal extra effort.

 Static Site Generators are an approach to web development that allow you to build a powerful, server-based website locally on your computer but pre-builds the site into static files for deployment.